mml-book/mml-book.github.io/README.md

 * Mathematical foundations
 * Example machine learning algorithms that use the mathematical foundations

-We aim to keep this book fairly short (around 400-450 pages), so we cannot cover everything.
+We aim to keep this book reasonably short, so we cannot cover everything.
+We will also provide exercises for part 1 and jupyter notebooks for part 2 of the book.